 Industrial action update

-The industrial action is a national dispute between the Government and Trades Unions about terms and conditions.
+The industrial action is a national dispute between the Government and Trades Unions (British Medical Association, British Dental Association and Hospital Consultants and Specialists Association) about terms and conditions.

-While we fully respect individuals’ right to strike, we are also committed to maintaining patient care as much as possible and providing the most essential services on these days.
+Patient safety is our top priority, and we are committed to maintaining patient care as much as possible and providing the most essential services on these days.

 Advice for patients